-The student evaluates their personal involvement in the social justice and human rights action.
-For example: • During the action I was responsible for making the red hands.
+soldiers they may choose to put pressure on the New Zealand government to protest to the governments of countries which turn a blind eye to the use of children.
+The student gives an account of their personal involvement in the social justice and human rights action.
+For example: During the action I was responsible for making the red hands.
 I got the red paper from the art room and spent most of the weekend cutting templates of the hands out.
-This was very successful as I had all the handprints ready when we needed them.
-Another positive factor was by not having to pay for the paper we were able to make more money for Amnesty International to use for the child soldiers.
 During the lunchtimes I was responsible for selling the red hands to the year 9 and 10 students.
-It was a little bit slow on the first day because the students had forgotten to bring their money.
-However the other 3 days went very well and we reached our target of 150 hands.
-The first picture below shows me making the red hands at home, the second one is of me selling a red hand to a year 9 student.
-The final picture shows me with the finished banner, which has 150 hands on it. -- -- -- ---
+The first picture below shows me making the red hands at home; the second one is of me selling a red hand to a year 9 student.
+The final picture shows me with the finished banner that